Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair Division: The Effectiveness of Greedy Policies for Monotone Objectives

 In the proof of Theorem \ref{thm:greedy_monotone_general} one has to deal with the fact that an agent may miss “good” items not only by their own choices (that make such items infeasible), but also because others take such items in a potentially adversarial way.
 This complication calls for very careful mapping in Lemma \ref{lem:mapping-monotone-general} which concentrates most of the technical difficulty of the proof of the theorem.
+Note that the lemma allows for a mapping from the union of multiple disjoint feasible subsets of an agent $i$, not just $O_i^-$.
+This will come handy for proving Theorem \ref{thm:greedy_monotone_general_robust} but adds an extra layer of complexity in keeping track of different kinds of items in its proof.

-Before giving the proof of the lemma, it is useful to outline the general idea.
+Before giving the proof of Lemma \ref{lem:mapping-monotone-general}, it is useful to outline the general idea, at least for the special case of a single set, $O_i^-$, as it is used in the proof of Theorem \ref{thm:greedy_monotone_general}.
 An agent $i$ may miss items from their optimal solution $O_i^-$ for two reasons: (i) because of greedy choices that make them infeasible, and (ii) because other agents take them.
 It is easy to see that between any two greedy choices of $i$, there are at most $n-1$ such lost items of type (ii) and all have marginals that are no better than the marginal of the former choice.
 The next step is to show that after the first $\ell$ greedy choices, for any $\ell$, there are at most $\ell p_i$ lost items of type (i).
 Finally, we argue that this allows us to map at most $p_i$ of them to each greedy choice of $i$ so that they never have a larger marginal value than that greedy choice.

 \begin{proof}[\textbf{Proof of Lemma \ref{lem:mapping-monotone-general}}] We keep the notation and terminology as in the proof of Theorem \ref{thm:greedy_monotone_general}.
-We are going to define a partition of $O_i^-\setminus S_i$.
+We are going to define a partition of $\bigcup_{j\in[a]} Q_{ij}\setminus S_i$.
 First, let $M_i^{(r)} = \{x_r^i, x_r^{i+1}, \ldots, x_r^{i-1}, x_{r+1}^i, \ldots\}$ be the set of available items right before $x^i_r$ is added to $S_i^{(r)}$.
 Now, for $r \in [s]$, let